 1. Changing the Corporation's Name

-To change the corporation's name, click "Make Changes" in the top right corner:
+To change the corporation's name, click 'Edit'.

 2. Changing the Minimum and Maximum Number of Directors